Banks in Ehime

 Wire Transfer via the Post Office

 If you plan to send money only occasionally, then you can do a direct international wire transfer from the Post Office.
-This can only be done at the main central post office (as opposed to the contract offices).
-There is a 2500 yen charge regardless of the amount, plus whatever fees your recieving bank charges.
-The transfer takes about two days.
+This can only be done at the main central post office (as opposed to the contract offices) or online.
+There is a 2000 yen charge regardless of the amount, plus whatever fees your recieving bank charges.
+The transfer takes a few days.
 You can have the money wired directly from your postal bank account, or pay in cash.

 If you plan to send money on a regular basis (like monthly) then the better option is to use the GoRemit (formely GoLloyds) service.
 There is a 2000 yen charge regardless of the amount, plus whatever your recieving bank charges.
 You’ll first have to set up an account which will take a few days.
 After your account is set up, you can wire the money using your bank’s ATM.